ni/nimi-python/docs/nidmm/attributes.rst

 .. py:attribute:: settle_time

     Specifies the settling time in seconds.
-To override the default settling time,  set this attribute.
-To return to the default, set this attribute to  :py:data:`~nidmm.NIDMM_VAL_SETTLE_TIME_AUTO` (-1).
+To override the default settling time,  set this property.
+To return to the default, set this property to  :py:data:`~nidmm.NIDMM_VAL_SETTLE_TIME_AUTO` (-1).
     The NI 4050 and NI 4060 are not supported.